ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 In the case of X.509 certificate issuance, the certificate signing request and associated challenge are clear about whether they are for a single host or a wildcard domain.
 Unfortunately, the ACME protocol's DNS-01 challenge mechanism ({{RFC8555, Section 8.4}}) does not differentiate these cases in the DNS Validation Record.
 In the absence of this distinction, the DNS administrator tasked with deploying the Validation Record may need to explicitly confirm the details of the certificate issuance request to make sure the certificate is not given broader authority than the User intended.
 (The ACME protocol is addressing this in {{ACME-SCOPED-CHALLENGE}}.)

 In the more general case of an Internet application service granting authority to a domain owner, again no existing DNS challenge scheme makes this distinction today.
-New applications should consider having different application names for different scopes, as described below in {{scope-indication}}.
+New applications should consider having different application names for different scopes, as described.
 Regardless, services should very clearly indicate the scope of the validation in their public documentation so that the domain administrator can use this information to assess whether the Validation Record is granting the appropriately scoped authority.

-## Domain Boundaries {#domain-boundaries}

-The hierarchical structure of domain names do not necessarily define boundaries of ownership and administrative control (e.g., as discussed in {{I-D.draft-tjw-dbound2-problem-statement}}).
-Some domain names are "public suffixes" ({{RFC9499}}) where care may need to be taken when validating control.
-For example, there are security risks if an Application Service Provider can be tricked into believing that an attacker has control over ".co.uk" or ".com".
-The volunteer-managed Public Suffix List {{PSL}} is one mechanism available today that can be useful for identifying public suffixes.

-Future specifications may provide better mechanisms or recommendations for defining domain boundaries or for enabling organizational administrators to place constraints on domains and subdomains.

 # Recommendations {#recommendations}